bouchja1/maCSentence/README.md

-# maCSentence API
+# 🇨🇿 maCSentence API

-Make czech sentences from czech text input.
+- Make Czech sentences from Czech input text.
+- Run this project in a Docker container and use it as an API for your project.

 Z českého textu na vstupu vrátí pole českých vět :).